 There is plenty of real-life practical data available on savings, such as,

 - How Ford motor company substantially reduced their time to market while increasing the quality of some of their cars.

 - DFM, QFD, cross-functional teams supported by the top management were key to the success of HPs 34401A multimeter

-There are a lot of benefits in introducing Concurrent practise into product development.
+There are a lot of benefits in introducing Concurrent practice into product development.
 It does not have to be fully comprehensive.
 Some of the criticism is that it needs more resources at the beginning.
-But done correctly it can be minimised.
+But done correctly, it can be minimised.
 Not all the departments will have to get involved from the start or at all the key stage meetings.

-For companies who develop products regularly, it is worth putting some product development processes in place with defined stages.
+For companies that develop products regularly, it is worth putting some product development processes in place with defined stages.